TheExiledCat/foldr/README.md

 foldr new cproject ./new_project

-# Launch the terminal UI for browing and editing templates (only available when using the tui feature flag or from a prebuilt binary)
+# Launch the terminal UI for browsing and editing templates (only available when using the tui feature flag or from a prebuilt binary)

 foldr tui